JohnLacerdaOliveira/Console_PhoneBook/README.md

 ## Usage

-User is greated with a welcome screen:
+User is greeted with a welcome screen:
 ![image](https://github.com/user-attachments/assets/d0b4225f-2c79-4340-8c84-249bf7847513)

 Start-up options, it's suggested to choose option 1 so there's some data to demo the application: